-Optus is one of the premier providers of entertainment and internet, and from $90 a month users get access to Fetch and unlimited data on the Internet Entertainer Lite Plan.
+Optus is one of the premier providers of entertainment and internet, and from $90 per month users get access to Fetch and unlimited data on the Internet Entertainer Lite Plan.
 You’re also able to upgrade to the larger Fetch Mighty, plus one premium channel pack, from $90 per month.
-Customers on the NBN get the Standard Plus speed as standard, with a Premium Evening Speed (NBN 100/20) boost available for an extra $20 per month.
+Customers on the NBN get the Standard Plus Evening Speed as standard, with a Premium Evening Speed (NBN 100/20) boost available for an extra $20 per month.

 You also get Optus Sport, granting you access to English Premier League soccer and Optus’ OS Fitness home workout content.

 iPrimus Plans with Fetch

 iPrimus offers the option to bundle Fetch TV on its unlimited data plans, which start at $70 per month for NBN 25 speeds.
 For an extra $10 per month, you’ll get a Fetch Mini set top box, premium channel pack, and 30 free movies each month, with the 4K capable Fetch Mighty also available from $20 monthly.
 Fetch plans do require a $55 activation fee at set-up.

 Is a Fetch internet bundle worth the money?